The Queen's Justice: In the Narrow Sea

 One of the few remaining ships of Yara's fleet rescue Theon.
 Theon claims that he tried to save Yara, but the Ironborn don't believe him.

 In King's Landing

-Euron parades his captives Ellaria, Tyene, and Yara through abusive crowds in the streets of King's Landing.
-He presents the Sands as his gift to Cersei, and they are taken to the dungeons bound and gagged.
-Cersei kisses Tyene with the same poison Ellaria used to kill Myrcella.
+Euron parades his captives Ellaria, Tyene, and Yara through the streets of King's Landing.
+He presents the Sands as his gift to Cersei, and they are taken to the dungeons.
+Cersei kisses Tyene with the same poison Ellaria used to kill Myrcella, leaving Ellaria to watch her daughter die.

 Tycho Nestoris of the Iron Bank comes to collect repayment of the Lannisters' loans.
 Cersei promises to pay the debt back in a fortnight.

 At Winterfell

 Sansa competently manages Winterfell, preparing it as an emergency refuge for all Northerners.
 Littlefinger counsels Sansa to "fight every battle" mentally so as to never be unprepared or surprised by her enemies.
 Bran and Meera arrive, and Sansa is reunited with her brother.
-In the Godswood, Sansa is confused by Bran's revelation that he is the Three-Eyed Raven, and troubled by his specific knowledge of her wedding night ("Unbowed, Unbent, Unbroken").
+In the Godswood, Sansa is confused by Bran's revelation that he is the Three-Eyed Raven, and troubled by his clairvoyant abilities.